Gertjan423/index_test_course/chapter3.md

 *** =sct

---- type:VideoExercise lang: xp: skills:
+--- type:VideoExercise lang:r xp: skills:
 ## Working with data types
 There are several different common data types in R, and sometimes R has to turn one into another, which is known as coercion.
 Here's how to tell what data types you have and how  (and when) dplyr will coerce them

 *** =video_link

---- type:MultipleChoiceExercise lang: xp: skills:
+--- type:MultipleChoiceExercise lang:r xp: skills:
 ## Atomic data types
 Which best describes R's coercion rules?

 *** =instructions